duncanam/rhoReactingCentralFoam/README.md

 ## Example Usage
+Ensure you are running OpenFOAM 7.
 Look in the example directory for an example of a detonation being modeled, with adaptive meshing (AMR), adaptive time stepping tracking both central and acoustic time stepping (see `controlDict`), and parallelized with MPI.

 Additionally, an [MS Aerospace engineering thesis](https://github.com/duncanam/thesis) with example detonation runs for static and adaptive meshing can be found [here.](https://github.com/duncanam/thesis/tree/master/sim/analysis)